MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/restricted-mode-calling.md

 - Receive incoming calls outside of a meeting
 - Access contacts

+When you restrict calling for Dynamics 365 Remote Assist, users can still:

+- Join a meeting
+- Receive a request for a meeting that's already in progress

-You can do this without affecting the user's ability to join meetings or receive requests to join meetings already in progress, so users can continue to use Dynamics 365 Remote Assist to troubleshoot issues with colleagues on an ad-hoc basis.
+With this combination of restrictions and abilities, your company data stays safe but Dynamics 365 Remote Assist users can continue troubleshoot issues with colleagues on an ad-hoc basis.

 > [!NOTE]
 > You can't restrict calling for the Dynamics 365 Remote Assist mobile app, but you can [set up one-time calls for the mobile app](one-time-call.md).